tanvir01/spring-boot-graphql/README.md

 ## Overview

-The application uses simple `Book` and `Genre` Data Transfer Objects (DTOs).
+The application uses simple `Book` DTO and `Genre` Enum for demonstration purposes.
 On service post-construction, some dummy data is loaded into the application.

 ## Technologies